-- The investment return and single discount rates were changed from 7.50 percent to 6.50 percent, for financial reporting purposes. - The inflation assumption was changed from 2.50 percent to 2.25 percent. - The payroll growth assumption was changed from 3.25 percent to 3.00 percent. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 Public Safety Mortality table.
+- The investment return and single discount rates were changed from 7.50% to 6.50%, for financial reporting purposes. - The inflation assumption was changed from 2.50% to 2.25%. - The payroll growth assumption was changed from 3.25% to 3.00%. - The base mortality table for healthy annuitants and employees was changed from the RP-2014 table to the Pub-2010 Public Safety Mortality table.
 The mortality improvement scale was changed from MP-2019 to MN-2020. - The base mortality table for disabled annuitants was changed from the RP-2014 healthy annuitant mortality table (with future mortality improvement according to Scale MP-2019) to the Pub-2010 Public Safety disabled annuitant mortality table (with future mortality improvement according to Scale MP-2020). - Assumed rates of salary increase were modified as recommended in the July 10, 2020 experience study.
 The overall impact is a decrease in gross salary increase rates. - Assumed rates of retirement were changed as recommended in the July 10, 2020 experience study.
-The changes result in slightly more unreduced retirements and fewer assumed early retirements. - Assumed rates of withdrawal were changed as recommended in the July 10, 2020 experience study.
-The new rates predict more terminations, both in the three-year select period (based on service) and the ultimate rates (based on age). - Assumed rates of disability lowered. - Assumed percent married for active members was lowered from 85 percent to 75 percent. - Minor changes to form of payment assumptions were applied.
+The changes result in slightly more unreduced retirements and fewer assumed early retirements.